Meharon Ki Dhani: Economy

-Main occupation of resident of this village is farming.
-People grow pearl millet (bajra), pulses in the monsoon season and wheat and cash crop like cumin (jeera)and mustard in winter season.
+The main occupation of resident of this village is farming.
+People grow pearl millet (bajra), pulses in the monsoon season and wheat and cash crop like cumin (jeera) and mustard in winter season.
 Few years back people were only relied on monsoon rain for their farming but now irrigated farms are becoming more common.

 Some people also keep sheep and goat herd for milk, meat and wool.
 But this occupation is becoming extinct because low profit and availability of well paid jobs in granite industry.

 Education

 There is middle school in the village with a computer center, volleyball Court and cricket ground.
 Because of good income from granite sector and irrigated farming people are sending their children to cities like Sikar, Jaipur, Jodhpur and Kota to provide quality education.
 Village has maximum number of graduate and government servant in all Muslim village of district.

 Transportation

-The village is well connected with Road.
+The village is well connected with roads.